jesusgraterol/sw-service/README.md

 The `sw-service` package streamlines the registration of Service Workers on client devices, simplifying the process of delivering enhanced functionality and offline capabilities through Progressive Web Apps.
 This package offers a user-friendly approach to managing PWA installations, providing a seamless experience for both developers and end users.

 If you are looking for a tool to generate the Service Worker for your app, some options are: [sw-builder](https://github.com/jesusgraterol/sw-builder) and [PWA Builder](https://docs.pwabuilder.com/#/home/sw-intro).

+If your service worker is generated after the build process but you wish to test the registration flow during development, create an empty `sw.js` file and pass its path to the `register` method.

+For an example on how to implement this package, visit [uipalettes](https://github.com/jesusgraterol/uipalettes).

 </br>